serverx-org/SERVER-X-101/content/terms-and-conditions.md

 # Terms and Conditions

-Welcome to **SERVER-X-101**!
-These terms and conditions ("Terms") govern your use of our website, services, and products.
+Welcome to **SERVER-X-101**!</br>These terms and conditions ("Terms") govern your use of our website, services, and products.
 By accessing or using SERVER-X-101, you agree to be bound by these Terms.
 Please read them carefully before using our services.

 #### 1. Services Provided